interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 #### Clustering count check

-For a display area with a diagonal greather than *NetDetailsMaxDisplayAreaDiagonal* and less than *NetMaxDisplayAreaDiagonal*, **[astm.f3411.v22a.NET0480](../../../../requirements/astm/f3411/v22a.md)** requires that a Display provider shall cluster UAs in close proximity to each other using a circular or polygonal.
+For a display area with a diagonal greater than *NetDetailsMaxDisplayAreaDiagonal* and less than *NetMaxDisplayAreaDiagonal*, **[astm.f3411.v22a.NET0480](../../../../requirements/astm/f3411/v22a.md)** requires that a Display provider shall cluster UAs in close proximity to each other using a circular or polygonal.
 A count of UAs should be associated to the cluster.

-#### Clustering area coverage check

-Per **[astm.f3411.v22a.NET0480](../../../../requirements/astm/f3411/v22a.md)**, when a Display Provider clusters UAs, area of clusters shall cover no less than *NetMinClusterSize* percent of the display area size.

-#### Cluster obfuscation check

-Per **[astm.f3411.v22a.NET0490](../../../../requirements/astm/f3411/v22a.md)**, for a display area with a diagonal greater than *DetailsMaxDisplayAreaDiagonal* and less than *NetMaxDisplayAreaDiagonal*, a Display Provider shall reduce the precision of location information for individual flights.

 ## Cleanup